fastify/fastify/docs/Validation-and-Serialization.md

 ##### Validation messages with other validation libraries

 Fastify's validation error messages are tightly coupled to the default validation engine: errors returned from `ajv` are eventually run through the `schemaErrorsText` function which is responsible for building human-friendly error messages.
-However, the `schemaErrorsText` function is written with `ajv` in mind : as a result, you may run into strange-looking responses when using other validation librairies.
+However, the `schemaErrorsText` function is written with `ajv` in mind : as a result, you may run into odd or incomplete error messages when using other validation librairies.

 To circumvent this issue, you have 2 main options :

-1. make sure the validation function (returned by your custom `schemaCompiler`) returns errors in the exact same structure and format as `ajv` (although this could prove to be difficult and tricky due to mismatches between validation engines)
+1. make sure your validation function (returned by your custom `schemaCompiler`) returns errors in the exact same structure and format as `ajv` (although this could prove to be difficult and tricky due to differences between validation engines)
 2. or use a custom `errorHandler` to intercept and format your 'custom' validation errors

 To help you in writing a custom `errorHandler`, Fastify adds 2 properties to all validation errors: